fluid-project/infusion/README.txt

     Deployment Bundle - infusion-1.1.zip
     Source Code Bundle - infusion-1.1-src.zip

+Both bundles include all the code needed to get started using Infusion, include a single JavaScript file,
+    InfusionAll.js
-Both bundles include all the code needed to get started using Fluid, include a single JavaScript file, fluid-components/js/Fluid-all.js, that is a combination of all other source files.
-This script is compressed and suitable for production use.
-Developers can include this single file in their pages to provide all the necessary support for the Fluid component Library.
+that is a combination of all other source files.
+Developers can include this single file in their pages to provide all the necessary support for the Infusion component Library.
+In the Deployment Bundle, this script is compressed and suitable for production use.

 Both bundles have the following organization:
         components/